ngeelani48/Leaderboard/README.md

 # 📖 [LeaderBoard] <a name="LeaderBoard: Project setup with WebPack"></a>

 **[LeaderBoard]**  website displays scores submitted by different players.
 It also allows you to submit your score.
 All data is preserved thanks to the external Leaderboard API(Application Programming Interface) service.<br>
-New game was created by using the API, details about how to use this API can be seen in this link: https://microverse.notion.site/Leaderboard-API-service-24c0c3c116974ac49488d4eb0267ade3
+The new game was created by using the API, details about how to use this API can be seen in this link: https://microverse.notion.site/Leaderboard-API-service-24c0c3c116974ac49488d4eb0267ade3

 ## 🛠 Built With <a name="Visual Studio Code"></a>